microbecode/zk-languages/README.md

 ## Stand-alone and contracts

 ZK languages can usually be used at least as stand-alone.
-This means that proofs generated for ZK programs or for ZK-VM executions.
+Proofs for the program execution are then generated locally, and possibly verification happens also locally.

 Some languages (or the ecosystems around them) support also ZK smart contracts (or zkApps).
 In this case, the same multiplication code is also expressed in a contract format, which typically differs from the stand-alone version.